Overview

 The emotional strain of living with chronic pain can sometimes lead to psychological problems, such as depression and anxiety.

-During periods of extreme pain, some people may even consider suicide.
+During periods of extreme pain, some people may even have suicidal thoughts

-See a GP as soon as possible if you've been experiencing feelings of depression or suicide.
+See a GP as soon as possible if you've been experiencing depression or have suicidal thoughts.
 They'll be able to provide help and support.

 Or you can call the Samaritans on 116 123 or email jo@samaritans.org.

-They're available 24 hours a day to talk through any issues you may be experiencing, and will do so in total confidence.
+They're available 24 hours a day to talk through any issues you may be experiencing in total confidence.

 When to see a GP